Design-Dude/ddSpiral/README.md

 ![Screenshot](repository_images/shape.svg)

 ### 3. Select an open path, i.e. a line, and then run ddSpiral
-Choose an open path and the spiral will stretch along the route of selected line.
+Choose an open path and the spiral will stretch along the route of the selected line.
 By optionally selecting 1 or 2 other shapes/objects along with the open path, the size and rotation of these objects will be used as a preset.
 The option 'Mirror around midpoint' swaps the end point and half way point, creating a symmetrical spiral.

 ![Screenshot](repository_images/path.svg)